 "$n == 1" to "$n <= 1" and ".

 (xtc|trr|...)" to "(.xtc|.trr|...)".

 - Extend some of the options to expose information necessary for this.

 #4 Updated by Szilárd Páll about 4 years ago

 I think completition is rather useful for non-expert users and even I, with my moderate amount of experience, find it great that pressing TAB when looking for an input file will show me e.g. only the three tpr-s that are relevant as input instead of all 300 files in the respective directory.

 Regarding the issue of providing full and tested functionality with multiple shells, this is IMO an ideal task to get help with from the GROMACS community.
 At least for bash and csh there should be people interested and willing to help - they may need some poking, though.

-#7 Updated by Teemu Murtola almost 4 years ago
+#7 Updated by Teemu Murtola about 4 years ago

 https://gerrit.gromacs.org/#/c/2590/ now contains a relatively finished implementation of automatically generated bash completions.
 Other completions are simply dropped, since as far as I can tell, they require a completely different approach than what was used previously.
 I can provide support (e.g., refactor shellcompletions.cpp to more easily support export in multiple different formats) if someone gets to actually implement this for other shells.
 I'm not planning to do more for now; let's just wait for those contributions come flowing in…